Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/feed-the-beast/rules/_index.md

 * Place one of your food tokens on the beast.
 * If your payment is part of the Menu, you get a choice: either **take the reward** listed OR **upgrade** a food token of yours.
-* If not, you paid the wrong food and anger the beast. **Downgrade** a food and draw a new Tier 1 food from the supply.
+* If not, you paid the wrong food and anger the beast. **Downgrade** a food AND draw a new Tier 1 food from the supply.

 "Upgrade" means you trade that food for one that's exactly 1 Tier higher.
 As expected, "Downgrade" means trading food for one exactly 1 Tier lower.